jclay/activeadmin_ckeditor/README.md

 # ActiveAdmin CKEditor
-Easily install and use CKEditor with ActiveAdmin textareas.
+Use CKEditor with ActiveAdmin textareas.

 Tested with:
 * Rails 4.2